LGBTQ Representation Attorneys in New York

 Representing Clients with Understanding, Determination & Ingenuity

-For 50 years, Vishnick McGovern Milizio, LLP has provided dedicated and compassionate legal support for all people.
-One of the first law firms to establish an LGBTQ representation practice, we continue to advocate tirelessly on behalf of our LGBTQ clients.
+For 50 years, Vishnick McGovern Milizio LLP has provided dedicated and compassionate legal support for all people.
+One of the first law firms in the U.S. to establish an LGBTQ representation practice, we continue to advocate tirelessly on behalf of our clients.

 Who We Are